Alexissmart1/visual-systems-logbook/lab 5/readme.md

 > Explore the contents of array *_peaks_* and relate this to the Hough image with the overlay red circles.

+rho, theta
 528	147

 564	147

 550	147

 592	147

 518	147

+We can see that all 5 peaks share the same theta of 147 so they are parallel within the image, the differing rho value suggests they are at different perpendicular distances from the origin.

 #### Step 4: Explore the peaks in the Hough Image
 It can be insightful to take a look at the Hough Image in a different way.
 Try this: